By the Rev. Dr. Ed Hird

 The Old Testament predicted that some day “the sun of righteousness will come with healing in its wings” That sun came in the person of Jesus of Nazareth.
 The Bible often described Jesus as being “like the sun shining in all its brilliance” Jesus said, “I am the light of the world … Put your trust in the light while you have it, so that you may become children of light”

-My prayer is that as you experience the SUN SHINE of Deep Cove, you may also experience the SON LIGHT of the eternal Son.
+My prayer is that as you experience the SUN SHINE of a summer day, you may also experience the SON LIGHT of the eternal Son.

 Have a sunny day!